skzv/my-plain-blog/_posts/2021-06-12-bringing-colour-and-life-to-black-and-white-photos.md

 ## Limitations

 There were two aspects of the discussion that stood out to me.
-First, was the reminder of the limitations of this technology.
+First, was the reminder of the limitations of AI.

-For example, this model invoked on an old image of the Golden Gate under construction produces a white bridge.
-It's not wholly inaccurate, to be fair- the bridge was indeed white early in its construction, but by the time this picture was taken, the bridge had already been covered in red primer (according to the source at the [DeOldify repository](https://github.com/jantic/DeOldify)).
+For example, the model invoked on an old image of the Golden Gate under construction produces a white bridge.
+It's not wholly inaccurate, to be fair- the bridge was indeed white early in its construction, but by the time the picture was taken, the bridge had already been covered in red primer (according to the source at the [DeOldify repository](https://github.com/jantic/DeOldify)).
 So while the training data probably did contain the Golden Gate under construction, and the model could identify the same bridge under construction here, it could not discern the date and know that the bridge had already been primed with red at this point.

 ![A White Golden Gate?]({{ "/golden-gate.jpeg" | prepend: page.imgpath }}) {% include caption.html content="A white Golden Gate?
 It was white- but not when this picture was taken." %}